-Since launching Official SAT Practice, we have heard from many teachers looking to use this resource in their classrooms.
-The reports allow coaches to see the recommended “lesson plans” (aka personalized practice plan) that students are working through, as well as how students have been doing at aggregate and individual levels, making it easier than ever for teachers to support students in preparing for the SAT.
-(Coaches can only see reports for students who have enabled SAT access to their coaches [a sub-setting from usual coach reports]).
+Our SAT coach tools allow you to see your students' recommended “lesson plans” (aka personalized practice plan), as well as how students have been doing at the class level and at individual levels, making it easier than ever for you to support students in preparing for the SAT.

-Note: At the moment, this feature is only available for students who are enrolled in one of your classes.
+At the moment, SAT Coach Tools are only available for students who are enrolled in one of your classes.
 There are three ways you can create a class to enable the use of SAT Coach Tools:

 - Create a new regular subject class (math, English, science, etc.) and add on the SAT coach resources